colechristini/colechristini.github.io/about.md

 weight: 4
 ---

 Currently a senior studying Computer Science & History at Carnegie Mellon.
 My interests are in parallel algorithms, ML (systems), and drug discovery.
-I enjoy thinking about algorithmic challenges and how to write fast & elegant code.
+I enjoy thinking about how to solve hard problems with both classical and ML methods.

-I also like to read (sci-fi and nonfiction), explore new places, eat good food, and play soccer (not horribly) and tennis (horribly).
+Outside of directly work-relevant interests, I love to read, especially sci-fi, history, and essays on various topics.
+I also enjoy exploring new places and traveling, eating (and cooking) good food, and playing soccer and tennis.

 ## things i'm doing:
 - will be joining SHV as a Codepoint fellow.
 Planning to work on ML research at various startups.